psychemedia/storytelling-notes/three-sillies.md

 ```

-Here is a typical retelling:
+Here is a typical retelling, from 1918:

 ```{admonition} In *English Fairy tales, retold by Flora Annie Steel*, 1918
 :class: dropdown